screen-share/capture-all-screens/CONTRIBUTING.md

 # Web Platform Incubator Community Group

-This repository is being used for work in the W3C Web Platform Incubator Community Group, governed by the [W3C Community License
+This repository is being used for work in the W3C Screen Capture Community Group, governed by the [W3C Community License Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
-Agreement (CLA)](http://www.w3.org/community/about/agreements/cla/).
 To make substantive contributions, you must join the CG.